SquareBottle/Awesome-FoundryVTT/README.md

 #### Contributing

-If you'd like to add a resource to one of the subdirectories, please follow the instructions on contained in that specific repository.
+If you'd like to add a resource to one of the subdirectories, please follow the instructions in that specific repository.

 If you'd like to propose a repository to add below, please [create an Issue](https://github.com/SquareBottle/Awesome-FoundryVTT/issues).
 It's okay if you don't intend to help design or maintain it.
 Somebody who has the time might like the idea enough to get the ball rolling.